concordgrape/Python-Logging-Service/README.md

 ## Setup
-To run this project, enable logging flags in the config file, then start the server To run tests, enter '-test- as a command line argument on the client side
+To run this project, enable logging flags in the config file, then start the server To run tests, enter '-test' as a command line argument on the client side

 ```
 $ 'cd ../SENG2040-A2'